Moisture Control in Park Model Tiny Homes

 Moisture comes from three places:

-1. Daily life: Showers, cooking, breathing, wet clothes, pets, and even houseplants.
+• Daily life.
+Showers, cooking, breathing, wet clothes, pets, even houseplants.

-2. Outdoor air: Some climates bring in humidity constantly if windows are open or the home has air leaks.
+• Outdoor air.
+Some climates bring in humidity constantly if windows are open or the home has air leaks.

-3. Bulk water: Rain, plumbing leaks, poor drainage, and water intrusion are the fastest way to create serious problems.
+• Bulk water.
+Rain, plumbing leaks, poor drainage, and water intrusion are the fastest way to create serious problems.

 If you only remember one thing, remember this: a smaller home needs intentional ventilation.

 Run it during the shower and 20 to 30 minutes after.
-If you want to make life easier, use a fan timer or a humidity-sensing fan.
+To make life easier, use a fan timer or a humidity-sensing fan.

 Boiling water, simmering, and using the stove adds a surprising amount of moisture to the air.
 Use a vent hood if you have one.
-If not, use the bath fan and crack a window a bit while cooking.
+If not, run the bath fan and crack a window while cooking.

-A tiny home can have dead zones where air gets stale and damp, like behind a bed, inside closets, or under a loft mattress.
-A small fan on low can prevent a lot of issues.
+A tiny home develops dead zones where air gets stale and damp: behind a bed, inside closets, under a loft mattress.
+A small fan on low prevents a lot of issues.

 • Keep furniture slightly off exterior walls